-First Amendment to Revolving Credit Agreement.
+Amendments to Revolving Credit Agreement.
 On June 23, 2021, we entered into the First Amendment to, among other things, (i) complete the semi-annual borrowing base redetermination process, which increased the borrowing base from \$40.0 million to \$125.0 million and (ii) modify the terms of the Revolving Credit Agreement to increase the aggregate elected commitments from \$20.0 million to \$125.0 million.
 In addition, a syndicate of banks was added to the facility at various levels of participation and commitment.
+On October 1, 2021, we entered into the Second Amendment to, among other things, (i) complete a semi-annual borrowing base redetermination process, which increased the borrowing base from \$125 million to \$125 million to \$125 million to \$125 million to \$195 million and (ii) modified the terms of the Revolving Credit Agreement to increase the aggregate elected commitments from \$125 million to \$195 million.

 Initiation of Quarterly Dividend.
-On July 6, 2021, HighPeak Energy announced the commencement of a \$0.025 per share quarterly cash dividend and also announced a special dividend of \$0.075 per share of common stock outstanding, to be paid on July 26, 2021 to stockholders of record as of the close of business on July 15, 2021, which resulted in a total of \$9.3 million in dividends being paid on July 26, 2021 to stockholders of record as of the close of business on July 15, 2021.
-In addition, under the terms of the LTIP, the Company also paid a dividend equivalent per share to all vested stock option holders and accrued a dividend equivalent per share to all unvested stock option holders payable upon vesting, which equates to a total payment of 705,000 in July 2021 and up to an additional \$125,000 in each of August 2021 and August 2022, assuming no forfeitures.
+On July 6, 2021, HighPeak Energy announced the commencement of a \$0.025 per share quarterly cash dividend and also announced a special dividend of \$0.075 per share of common stock outstanding, which was paid on July 26, 2021 to stockholders of record as of the close of business on July 15, 2021, which resulted in a total of \$9.3 million in dividends being paid on July 26, 2021 to stockholders of record as of the close of business on July 15, 2021.
+In addition, under the terms of the LTIP, the Company also paid a dividend equivalent per share to all vested stock option holders and accrued a dividend equivalent per share to all unvested stock option holders payable upon vesting, which equates to a total payment of \$705,000 in July 2021 and up to an additional \$125,000 in each of August 2021 and August 2022, assuming no forfeitures.

-Bolt-On Acquisition.
-In July 2021, the HighPeak Energy signed multiple unrelated purchase and sale agreements to effect certain bolt-on acquisitions from various third parties.
-In the aggregate, the assets acquired thereby represent approximately 6,200 net acres and working interests in producing properties and salt-water disposal wells that are estimated to average approximately 1,400 Boe/d for the remainder of 2021.
-The Company expects to close these acquisitions later in the third quarter of 2021.
+Bolt-On Acquisitions.
+During the third quarter of 2021, HighPeak Energy signed multiple unrelated purchase and sale agreements to effect certain bolt-on acquisitions from various third parties.
+In the aggregate, the acquired assets represent approximately 10,600 net acres and working interests in salt-water disposal wells and producing properties that are estimated to average approximately 1,400 Boe/d for the remainder of 2021.
+As of the date of this prospectus, HighPeak Energy has consummated all of such transactions.